How Much Should You Save for College?

 In some ways, figuring out how much you need to save for college is trickier than deciding how much you should sock away for retirement.
 Most people have an idea of what their ultimate savings goal for retirement is, and given that an investor's runway to retirement is much longer (four decades in many cases), it's arguably easier to come up with reasonable estimates for market return and inflation based on historical trends.

-College savings calculators can be very helpful; however, your inputs are far from certain.
+College savings calculators (such as this free tool from Collegeboard.org) can be very helpful; however, your inputs are far from certain.
 To get a handle on how much you need to save, you'll need to estimate the college inflation rate and your investment return.
 (The other inputs, such as time until college enrollment, require less educated guesswork on our part.)

 My recommendation is to use conservative estimates.
 A higher inflation rate and a lower return assumption will increase the amount that the calculator recommends you save.
 And like most tools based on time value of money equations, the calculator's output can change dramatically with only small variations in inputs.
 For example, using a 5% market return assumption versus a 7% market return assumption can lead some college savings calculators to suggest you save nearly 20% more, holding all other inputs equal.